dymmond/esmerald/docs/application/settings.md

 It is very simple, `ESMERALD_SETTINGS_MODULE` looks for the custom settings class created for the application and loads it in lazy mode.

-## The settings_config

-For consistency, this parameter will be deprecated and `settings_module` will be the official one to be used.
-Nothing changes for you except the parameter name.
-Please refer to [settings_module](#the-settings_module).

-!!!
-Warning
-    This property although still available to be used for backwards compatibility, it will be removed from verion 2.9.0.
-Make sure you use [settings_module](#the-settings_module) instead.

 ## The settings_module